Careers with an MBA in Finance: Career Options and Salary Info

 A Master of Business Administration in Finance prepares graduates for careers in mid-level and senior management, with above-average salary potential.
 MBA graduates also have career options in accounting and financial planning.

 What Career Options Exist with an MBA in Finance?

-The range of career options open to graduates with an MBA in Finance comes with a corresponding range of potential salaries.
+Financial knowledge is a key component in many aspects of the business world.
+For this reason, a background and finance can open a number of doors for employment options.
+The range of careers open to graduates with an MBA in Finance comes with a corresponding range of potential salaries.
 Options range from analytical to executive roles.